ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/integer-vs-floats/integer-float-conversions.md

 In that case, the compiler has to convert one of the values to the same datatype as the other, as most operations require elements of the same size.

 {{% notice Note %}}
-There are some conversion exceptions, like for example the `SADDW`/`UADDW` Advanced SIMD instructions which add elements of different widths.
+There are some conversion exceptions, for example, the `SADDW`/`UADDW` Advanced SIMD instructions which add elements of different widths.
 Such instructions do not require any kind of conversion.
 {{% /notice %}}

 Here is a generic operation: